 The survey targeted wastewater treatment facilities in Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island and Vermont, and included questions about general WWTF characteristics, in addition to more focused questions about present workforce demographics, current and future staffing needs, hiring procedures, and salary/benefits packages.
 Read about the survey and our key findings.

 A number of colleges and universities offer programs in wastewater treatment and water quality technology.
-NEIWPCC has generated a list of some of the more prominent programs in the Northeast; find out about these programs.
-This is by no means a comprehensive list.
-If a college or university near you is not on our list, we encourage you to contact the school and inquire about water-quality programs.
-Should you find a program at a school that we have not listed, please contact us at firstname.lastname@example.org so we can add it to our list.
+NEIWPCC is working on a list of programs in the Northeast.
+If a college or university is near you, we encourage you to contact the school and inquire about water-quality programs.
+Should you find a program at a school that we have not listed, please contact us at email@example.com so we can add it to our list.

 NEIWPCC offers several courses designed to teach students basic information relative to the operation of municipal wastewater treatment plants.
 For more information, click here.